Skip to main content

 Region: Island-wide

-A creamy ice cream infused with Grenada's famous nutmeg, offering a unique flavor that represents the island's spice heritage.
+Creamy ice cream made with Grenadian nutmeg, a flavor tied straight to the island's spice trade.

 vegetarianContains: dairy